 Fabric – When choosing a fabric for doing your beading on, it must be strong enough to support the weight of the beads.
 Also, the weave of the fabric needs to be small enough that your beads won’t slip through to the other side.
 So, most of the fabric you are doing your needlework on should be fine.

 Thread – You will need a thread that is fine enough to go through your beads.
 A few of the attachment techniques will require you to make several passes through to secure the bead.
 The color of the thread should match your fabric or the stitching you are putting the beads on.
 Silk thread, such as the threads offered by Kreinik is a great thread for beading because it is very strong and comes in a variety of colors.
 Perhaps it is the thread you have already sewn your project with!
 You can also use Nymo which is a specialty beading thread made from waxed nylon.
-We carry it in white and black.
 Before you start stitching with Nymo you should always give it a little pull to remove kinks and helps the beads to lay down nicer later.

 Needles – Because the beads are usually tiny, you will need to get several sizes of beading needles.
 The needles are thin and the eye is usually the same width as the needle shaft.
 They come in a variety of sizes and lengths.
 Here is a general rule of thumb on the size of needle to use: